mykelalvis/FT/Traveller/WORKING/Mongoose/MGP40073 Third Imperium.md

-3–7, the Ssienjhiovla can use their senses to create a detailed composite image of events that occur out of visual range at a distance of up to one kilometre provided that they occur within the same environment, similar to the psionic Clairvoyance talent.
+3–7, the Ssienjhiovla can use their senses to create a detailed composite image of events that occur out of visual range at a distance of up to one kilometer provided that they occur within the same environment, similar to the psionic Clairvoyance talent.
 This ability does not work with events that occur within a sealed environment such as a